gokuu/apple-tv-converter/README.md

 Usage: apple-tv-converter [options] [file]
        [file] must be provided unless the -d (--dir) switch is present.
-    -i, --id id                      Set a specific id for fetching metadata from online services -l, --languages eng,por,...
+    -i, --id id                      Set a specific id for fetching metadata from online services --imdb_id id                 Set a specific id for fetching metadata from IMDB --tvdb_id id                 Set a specific id for fetching metadata from TheTVDB -l, --languages eng,por,...
 Only keep audio and subtitles in the specified languages -d, --dir DIRECTORY              Process all files in DIRECTORY recursively --itunes                     Add processed file to iTunes library, if it isn't present yet